jxnl/n-levels-of-rag/README.md

 By this point you should definitely be having users.
 You've already set yourself for success by understanding queries, rewriting them, and monitoring how users are actually using your system.
 The next couple of steps will be around improving specific metrics and also different ways of doing that.

-## Level 4: Evals
+## Level 4: Evaluations

-I think for the most part there are two separate systems, the search system and the question answering system.
-Many people evaluate the question answering system without evaluating the search system.
+Evaluations at this stage are crucial for understanding the performance and effectiveness of our systems.
+Primarily, we are dealing with two distinct systems: the search system and the question answering (QA) system.
+It's common to see a lot of focus on evaluating the QA system, given its direct interaction with the end-user's queries.
+However, it's equally important to not overlook the search system.
+The search system acts as the backbone, fetching relevant information upon which the QA system builds its answers.
+A comprehensive evaluation strategy should include both systems, assessing them individually and how well they integrate and complement each other in providing accurate, relevant answers to the user's queries.

 ### Evaluating the Search System

-The goal here should be focusing on things like precision and recall at K. Since you've already logged all the citation data, you can easily use a language model to help you evaluate the search system.
+The aim here is to enhance our focus on key metrics such as precision and recall at various levels (K).
+With the comprehensive logging of all citation data, we have a solid foundation to employ a language model for an in-depth evaluation of the search system's efficacy.

-If you don't have enough data for that, you can also always use synthetic data.
-We can take random text chunks or random documents.
-I ask the language model to generate questions and at least verify that the search system can identify the text chunks that would generate these questions.
+For instances where the dataset might be limited, turning to synthetic data is a practical approach.
+This method involves selecting random text chunks or documents and then prompting a language model to generate questions that these texts could answer.
+This process is crucial for verifying the search system's ability to accurately identify and retrieve the text chunks responsible for generating these questions.

 ```python
 def test():
     text_chunk = sample_text_chunk()
     questions = ask_ai(f"generate questions that could be ansered by {text_chunk.text}")